f05fk/sepPI/README.md

 ## Setup RaspberryPI

+Install Raspbian on the SD cardi...

+* choose `seppi` as the default user name and set a password for this user.

-Install Raspbian on the SD card and do initial setup with raspi-config:
+...and do initial setup with raspi-config:

-* change the pi user's password (RECOMMENDED)
 * change the hostname (RECOMMENDED)
 * setup WiFi (RECOMMENDED)
 * boot into console (RECOMMENDED)
 * enable SSH server (RECOMMENDED)
-* enable SPI (REQUIRED)
+* enable I2C (REQUIRED)

 Install additional software with `apt install`: